Grünkappe

-Grünkappe (English: "Green Cap") is an Iranian folktale collected by Arthur Christensen, a human maiden who marries a youth in horseskin, loses him due to her breaking his trust, and goes after him at his mother's home, where she is forced to perform hard tasks for her.
+Grünkappe (English: "Green Cap") is an Iranian folktale collected by Arthur Christensen.
+The folktale is about a human maiden who marries a youth in horseskin, loses him due to her breaking his trust, and goes after him at his mother's home, where she is forced to perform hard tasks for her.

-The tale belongs to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, wherein a human princess marries a supernatural husband, loses him, and goes on a quest to find him.
+The tale belongs to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, wherein a human princess or other maiden marries a supernatural husband, loses him, and goes on a quest to find him.
 It is also distantly related to the Graeco-Roman myth of Cupid and Psyche, in that the heroine is forced to perform difficult tasks for a witch or her mother-in-law.